Hand & Wrist

 As the only subspecialty-trained orthopedic group in Montgomery and Wetumpka, at Alabama Orthopedic Specialists, all of our board-certified orthopedic doctors strive for excellence in patient-centered care.
 As part of this dedication, our hand and wrist specialists are highly experienced in successfully treating patients who are experiencing debilitating hand pain or wrist pain.
 They have obtained years of specialized medical training, followed by decades of combined clinical experience treating patients just like you.

-Our team of wrist and hand surgeons includes fellowship-trained orthopedic surgeons Dr. Steven Barrington and Dr. Michael Davis, fellowship-trained sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott, and fellowship-trained orthopedic hand surgeon Dr. Hussein Turki.
+Our team of wrist and hand surgeons includes fellowship-trained orthopedic surgeon Dr. Michael Davis, fellowship-trained sports medicine surgeon Dr. Charles Hartzog, and fellowship-trained orthopedic hand surgeon Dr. Hussein Turki.
 Together, they treat patients with nonoperative treatment options as well as a range of surgeries using state-of-the-art techniques.